top of page

 DO I NEED TO BE A TEMPORARY OR PERMANENT RESIDENT TO BUY PROPERTY IN GUADALAJARA/ZAPOPAN?

-No you don't.
-It's perfectly legal for foreigners to buy and own property in Guadalajara and Zapopan, as both areas are outside of restricted zones (50km from shorelines and 100km from international borders).
-Foreigners can hold direct deeds to property with the same rights and responsibilities as Mexican nationals.
+No. Foreigners can legally buy and own property in Guadalajara and Zapopan because these areas are outside restricted zones (50 km from shorelines and 100 km from international borders).
+Foreign buyers can hold direct deeds with the same rights and responsibilities as Mexican nationals.

 SHOULD I BUY OR RENT IN GUADALARA/ZAPOPAN?